OualiAghiles/carouselECMAScript/README.md

 ### Init the plugin

-add script tag on html and call the class
+Add script tag on html and call the class

 ```HTML
 <!DOCTYPE html>